NeCTAR-RC/nectar-training/package07/sections/guiViaSSH.markdown

 ## Step 4.
 Run a graphical application

 We will now test if this works.
-Go to your *ssh shell* (or on Windows, the PuTTY terminal) and type:
+Go to your *ssh terminal* (or on Windows, the PuTTY terminal) and type:

 ```xcalc &```